geekreflex/geekreflex-blog/content/blog/creating-localstorage-helper-functions/index.md

 Let's take a look at another example of using our helper functions:

 Suppose you're building a todo list application that allows users to add, delete, and modify tasks.
-To ensure that the user's tasks are persisted even if they close or refresh the page, you decide to use `localStoragee to store the tasks.
+To ensure that the user's tasks are persisted even if they close or refresh the page, you decide to use `localStorage` to store the tasks.

 Here's an example using the helper functions for `get` and `set`